-Interest expense are expensed as incurred.
+Interest expense not related to a qualifying asset are expensed as incurred.

 Income Taxes

 Current tax.
 Current income tax assets and liabilities for the current and prior years are measured at the amount expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting period.